 - Preliminary sketches of a vocal score for ‘Requiem’ composed by Mansel Thomas.
 Also, some related letters from Megan Thomas, the composer’s wife, to Ian Parrott, discussing the printing of the first movement.
 (Mansel Thomas Music Manuscripts, P2/18; UW Aberystwyth Department of Music Archives, 18/2)

 - The vocal score of ‘Mass for mixed voices’ in five movements and an arrangement for solo voice and string orchestra of ‘Wrth fynd efo Deio i Dowyn’, 1943.
 (Mansel Thomas Music Manuscripts, P2/17; T2/11.)

 The Mansel Thomas Music Manuscripts have recently been cataloged as part of the Welsh Music Archive Program.
-You can view the archive descriptions here.
-Further information about his life and work is available on the National Library blog (Welsh only).
+You can view the archive descriptions on the Mansel Thomas Catalogue record.
+Further information about his life and work is available in the Brenin y Cennin Aur blog post (Welsh only).

 Welsh Music Archive Project Officer